Las Vegas Police Hold Press Conference On Tupac Murder Arrest

-Las Vegas Police Department Holds News Conference On Arrest In 1996 Murder Of Tupac Shakur
+Las Vegas Police Hold Press Conference After Making An Arrest In The Murder Of Tupac Shakur

 Tupac Case Update – Source: Ethan Miller / Getty